Sprint Review Best Practices

 - Put only title, not whole explanation of problems.
 Talk about details, but do not write it because you need to use 6pt fonts.

 - Know who to invite and mark as mandatory in the invitation.
 The outcome might not be interesting to everybody.
 But do not exclude people from the review.
 If they want to attend, if it is their willingness to invest their life into your session.
 Welcome them!

 - Do rehearsal.
 Do not be ashamed.
 Great speakers are doing them as well.
 Keep training in front of your team colleagues.
 Ask for their feedback.

-- Describe the problem, pain or job, or gain.
+- Describe the problem, pains, jobs, or gains.